alexwlchan/alexwlchan.net/src/_drafts/github-actions-audit.md

 </dt>
 <dd>
   <p>
-    Then we use <code>xargs</code> to go through the filenames one-by-one, and run <code>grep</code> to look for lines that include <code>uses:</code> – this is how you use an action in your workflow file.
+    Then we use <code>xargs</code> to go through the filenames one-by-one.
+    The `-0` flag tells it to split on the null byte, and then it runs <code>grep</code> to look for lines that include <code>"uses:"</code> – this is how you use an action in your workflow file.
   </p>
   <p>
     The <code>--no-filename</code> option means this just prints the matching line, and not the name of the file it comes from.
-    Not all of my files are formatted consistently, so the output isn’t all consistent:
+    Not all of my files are formatted or indented consistently, so the output is quite messy:
   </p>
   <p><code>&nbsp;&nbsp;&nbsp;&nbsp;- uses: actions/checkout@v4<br/>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;uses: "actions/cache@v4"<br/>